 More and more people are opening up to the possibility of going on a sabbatical.
 It’s becoming more popular as a reason for people to either leave their jobs or switch up their career paths.

-A sabbatical from a traditional perspective is often an agreed period away from work, usually unpaid, where you still remain an employee of the company.
+A sabbatical from a traditional perspective is often an agreed upon period away from work, usually unpaid, where you still remain an employee of the company.
 However, the traditional rule books are being thrown out the window with newer sabbatical experiences taking place.
-Some people leave their jobs entirely, some work abroad for extended periods of time, and some merely take a month off work to focus on their wellbeing.
+Some people leave their jobs entirely, some work abroad for extended periods of time, and some take a few months off work to focus on their well-being.

 6 things that can ruin your sabbatical

 What we find here at Middleton & Company is that some people are afraid of going anywhere even before they begin the planning process.
 They focus more on what could go wrong, than what can go right!
-Here, we summarize some potential things that can ruin your sabbatical experience, and how to avoid them!
+Here, we summarize some potential things that can ruin your sabbatical experience, and how to avoid them, to set you up for sabbatical success!

 #1 Letting your sabbatical “stay as an idea” instead of actively creating the experience